 NextDoor is a private neighborhood forum where neighbors can chatter amongst themselves.
 You’ll find crime updates, lost-dog posters and — yup! — freebies.

 Check out the app’s “For Sale & Free” section to see what your neighbors are giving away.
 There’s even a “Baby & Kids” category.

 Like other medical professionals, pediatricians receive samples from companies all the time.
 If you have a specific need — or just want to try some sample products — it never hurts to ask.

-If things get really tough, you can tap into resources from nonprofits.
-The National Diaper Bank Network, for example, works to provide diapers to families in need.
+If things get really tough, you can tap into resources from nonprofits for free baby stuff.
+The National Diaper Bank Network, for example, works to provide free diapers to families in need.
 You can also reach out to your local food pantries to see if any resources are available.